 As we have seen, the two taxa have a zone running down western Europe where their distributions abut each other.
 A hybrid zone was found in NW Italy where the two taxa came together.
 In 1990 and 1991, Adam Porter and other researchers based in the USA and Switzerland, carried out a survey, sampling 28 different sites in northern Italy (north of Genoa).
 The 167 km transect ran from east to west across the hybrid zone, from one area to the other, and samples were taken for electrophoretic analysis; the same technique as that which originally revealed the distinct taxa (Geiger & Scholl, 1982; Geiger et al., 1988).
 The study found evidence for strong selection against hybrids in a narrow zone at the centre of transect, which suggests to me that offspring of pairings between the two taxa are less likely to survive.
 However, the barrier was found to be relatively weak, with ‘amply opportunity for neutral gene exchange across their hybrid zone’ (Porter et al., 1997).
 The final conclusions of these workers was that these taxa are ‘best thought of as well-differentiated subspecies‘.

-More recent records from Cyprus showed that Pontia daplidice was present on the island, as well as being in the nearby Levant (Israel and Lebanon) (John et al., 2013).
-These findings suggest to me that the east/west separation of these two taxa may be too simplistic and a much more nuanced distributional picture may eventually emerge.
+More recent records from Cyprus showed that Pontia daplidice is present on the island, as well as being in the nearby Levant (Israel and Lebanon) (John et al., 2013).
+These findings suggest that the east/west separation of these two taxa may be too simplistic and a much more nuanced distributional picture may eventually emerge.
 There appears to be an outlier of Pontia edusa in Brittany, for example.

-So what should naturalists and field biologists make of these results?
-These two semi-species, or subspecies, are morphological indistinguishable.
-In other words, they cannot be separated in terms of the colours and patterns of their wings, or even their genitalia (according to John et al., 2013).
-So, in some ways it is a complete irrelevance that there are differences in allozyme and mitochondial DNA markers.
-On the other hand, these molecular techniques are revealing a number of so-called cryptic species, which appear almost identical but are genetically quite distinct.
-Even in very well-studied groups like European butterflies, there appear to be quite a few hidden, or undetected species; known to them of course, but not to us!
+Even in very well-studied groups like European butterflies, there appear to be quite a few hidden, or undetected species (known to them of course, but not to us!).
 Such cryptic biodiversity has implications for conservation of course, because you might be dealing with not one, but two or more species, which look, to all intents and purposes, the same!
 It is also I think, a salient reminder that nature is fluid and ever-changing, and what we see today has not always been the case, and what appears constant and unified (a species) is often a more nebulous concept than we like to admit.

 References